I’ve been thinking about success a lot these days–what it means, what happens if you fail, what happens if you don’t fail.

-On Twitter this week, I ran across a video of a little girl, maybe three years old who was attempting to nail a standing jump onto a plastic step about a foot away from her.
+I recently ran across a video of a little girl, maybe three years old who was attempting to nail a standing jump onto a plastic step about a foot away from her.
 Jump.
 Fall.
 Jump.
 Tumble.
 Jump.
 Slip.
 Over and over and over.
 A father-figure/coach enters the picture, gives her encouragement.
 Her eyes narrow, her mouth sets, her limbs tense as she stares at the step.
 It seems she is visualizing herself making that jump.
 She waits, waits, waits…then bursts up and onto the step, nailing the landing.
 She pumps her fists and screams, “Yah!” and celebrates with her mentor.
 It was a joyous moment to behold.

 What did this girl learn from her experience?
 Confidence, I imagine.
 Belief in herself and her abilities.
 Perseverance, for sure, and trust that others also want us to succeed.
 Couldn’t we all use a little bit of this in our lives?

 But what if she had failed…that day and for many days after?
 And how many days prior to this moment had she been working toward her goal?
 We don’t know from the video.
 What if she’d never succeeded in hitting that benchmark?

 So far, all I’ve come up with are questions.
 Let’s see if we can find some answers.

 Quite a few years ago, I stumbled across Taoism, not as a religion but as a philosophy, and when I keep these principles in mind, I find myself having a much more friendly relationship with success.